dakotawinslow/Spark-LED-Workshop-Spring25/README.md

 - The register stores the data and updates all outputs at once.

-We will use a library to handle the serial commnication here, which makes using the Shift Register very easy.
+We will use a library to handle the serial communication here, which makes using the Shift Register very easy.

 ![74HC595 Shift Register Pinout](https://i0.wp.com/dronebotworkshop.com/wp-content/uploads/2020/03/74HC595-pinout.jpeg?resize=750%2C422&ssl=1)